 Have been on the diet for two months and my knee arthritis problems have improved immensely.
 I can jog again!
 As a type O woman, if thryoid function is sluggish ( enough to prevent me from losing any weight at all over my two months on the diet) does it show up on standard thyroid panels or is it like the cholesterol panels where they tested a large group of middle aged men and decided 220 was "normal" until they figured out they were dying of cardiac arrests.
+ANSWER

 The best measurement of thyroid function is the basal metabolic rate, which involves taking an axillary (armpit) reading every morning before rising from bed.
 Several days readings should be performed sequentially and averaged.
 A resting axillary temperature lower than 97.5 makes me start thinking about improper thyroid function.